Shuja-ud-Din Muhammad Khan: First altercation with the British East India Company

-The new Faujdar of Hugli, Pir Khan (Shuja Quli Khan), commenced exactions and oppressions.
+The new Faujdar of Hooghly, Pir Khan (Shuja Quli Khan), commenced exactions and oppressions.
 The Port of Hugli from his acts of omission and commission was ruined; and he commenced quarrelling with the European merchants.
-On the pretext of collecting the customs-duties of the Imperial Customs House, he requisitioned troops from the Emperor, commenced hostility with the English, Dutch, and French, and levied Nazars and taxes.
+On the pretext of collecting the customs-duties of the Imperial Customs House, he requisitioned troops from the Emperor, commenced hostility with the English, Dutch, and French, and levied nazars (Note: Nazar (Devanagari: नज़र, Nastaliq: نذر): A kind of obligatory offering, such as key money or tribute.
+The form nazarana can be used to distinguish nazar from the homonymous word nazar (Devanagari: नज़र, Nastaliq: نظر) meaning sight, supervision, or evil eye.) and taxes.
 It is said that once while unloading from English vessels bales of silk and cotton, and placing these below the fort he unfairly confiscated them.
 The English troops advancing from Calcutta, arrived near the fort.
 Pir Khan finding himself an unequal match for them climbed down, when the English troops carried off their goods.
 The aforesaid Khan; writing to Nawab Shuja ud-Daulah requisitioned troops to attack the English and by cutting off supplies of Qasimbazar and Calcutta, he reduced them to straits.
 The Chief of the English Factory at Qasimbazar was compelled in consequence to arrange terms of peace, by agreeing to pay three lakhs (three hundred thousand) of rupees as nazar to the Nawab.
 The Chief of the English Factory in Calcutta, borrowing the nazarana money from the Calcutta bankers, remitted it to Murshidabad.